Ruin Heidiland

 Description

-On the castle hill stands the ruin of the medieval knight’s fortress, built around 1220 by the Lords of Flums on the crap long – the “long rock”.
-After passing through the hands of several feudal lords, the castle fell to Zurich in 1419.
+On the castle hill stand the ruins of the knight’s fortress that became well known in the Middle Ages.
+Around 1220, the Lords of Flums built it on the “crap long”, the “long rock”.
+After passing through the hands of several feudal owners, the castle came into the possession of Zurich in 1419.
 In 1440, it was destroyed by troops from Glarus and Schwyz.
-In 1528, Ludwig Tschudi purchased the fortress, which, after a period of intensive construction, had to be sold again in 1767 due to financial difficulties.
-Several further owners followed until, in 1804, the neglected castle was sold for demolition.
-In 1923, the municipality of Flums acquired the ruin, restored it, and has maintained it ever since.
+Ludwig Tschudi purchased the fortress in 1528, but after extensive reconstruction work, it had to be sold again in 1767 due to financial difficulties.
+Several owners followed until, neglected and decaying, the castle was sold for demolition in 1804.
+In 1923, the municipality of Flums acquired, restored and has since maintained the ruins.

-At the fireplace in the former courtyard, you will find yet another powerful spot with the qualities of a sacred place.
-The intensity of its energies is considerably stronger than in the rest of the castle.
-Archaeological finds confirm that this site was frequented long before settlement, dating back to the Neolithic period.
+At the fireplace in the former castle courtyard, you will find yet another power spot with qualities of a sacred site.
+The intensity of its energies is considerably greater than in the rest of the castle.
+Archaeological finds confirm that the site was already visited by humans long before settlement – as early as the Neolithic period.

 Directions